 Step 5: Windows 10 Dekstop

-How to Clean Install and Configure Widows 10
+Clean Install and Configure Widows 10

 Now you have successfully installed Windows 10 on your PC.
 You can now start installing your favorite programs.
 We recommend that you run Windows Update first to get latest Windows patches and drivers.
 Remember you can change Themes and other personalization settings only after activating your Windows 10.

 Hope you liked this tutorial.
 Feel free to share your queries and suggestions in the comment section down below.
+You can also subscribe to our newsletter and get latest tutorials directly into your inbox.